 - Only people over 18 can drink in public, except in areas of towns where Designated Public Place Orders (DPPOs) are in place.
 Even outside these areas, the police can take away alcohol.
 In the Strathclyde region of Scotland the consumption of alcohol in public places is illegal. - Never buy property that you think might be stolen, no matter how tempting a bargain it might seem.
-You can check the background history of any used electrical items at www.checkmend.com either by creating a single report or by SMS.
+At the end of point 5 add You can check the background history of any used electrical items at www.checkmend.com either by creating a single report or by SMS.